-The alignment methodology assesses the compatibility with low carbon scenarios" which involves being able to answer the following questions:
+The alignment methodology assesses the compatibility with low-carbon scenarios which involves being able to answer the following questions:

 - Is my portfolio aligned with a defined low-carbon pathway?
-If not, is it far from or close to being aligned? - Does my portfolio perform better or worse than the low-carbon benchmark regarding the impact on climate change? - What temperature increase is associated with my portfolio? - What is the fraction of my portfolio that is composed of assets that would be stranded for a given scenario?
+If not, is it far from or close to being aligned? - Does my portfolio perform better or worse than the low-carbon benchmark regarding the impact on climate change? - What temperature increase is associated to my portfolio? - What is the fraction of my portfolio that will be stranded for a given scenario?